nolan57/GPM.GANTT/docs/configuration.md

-# Configuration Guide - GPM.Gantt
+# Configuration Guide - GPM.Gantt v2.1.0

-This guide covers all configuration options available in GPM.Gantt to customize the appearance and behavior of your Gantt charts.
+This guide covers all configuration options available in GPM.Gantt to customize the appearance and behavior of your Gantt charts, including the advanced features introduced in version 2.1.0.

 ## Configuration Overview